Cat Preventive Health Care

 For more information on flea and tick prevention for cats, visit our cat flea and tick page.

-Raising a healthy cat is dependant on the type and amount of food they consume daily.
+Raising a healthy cat is dependent on the type and amount of food they consume daily.
 Low-quality cat foods and treats that are high in fat or carbohydrates negatively affect your feline friend’s health.

 The most common health problem our veterinarians encounter in our feline patients is cat obesity.
 The best way to avoid feline obesity is to have your cat follow a veterinarian recommended nutritional plan from the very beginning at an early age.
 This includes the proper diet selection, feeding program, and exercise plan for your cat.